Tinea Capitis

 Implement good hygiene practices with your children at a young age.
 Wash and care for the scalp regularly.
 Treat small cuts and wounds to the scalp with antibacterial ointment immediately and bandage them to prevent infection.
 Report outbreaks of tinea capitis in daycare centers and schools immediately to parents who can take preventative actions or seek tinea capitis treatment.

-In Manhattan, contact the experts at Linkov Hair Surgery to find out if you or your kids have contracted the fungus, so that you can begin treatment as soon as possible and avoid long-lasting consequences.
+In Manhattan, contact the experts at our hair transplantation center to find out if you or your kids have contracted the fungus, so that you can begin treatment as soon as possible and avoid long-lasting consequences.